 The Ongoing Vigil of Software Security

-This guest post is by James Schorr, who has developed software since 1999.
+This guest post is by James Schorr, who has been developing software since 1999.
 He is the owner of an IT consulting company, Enspiren IT Consulting, LLC.
 He lives with his lovely wife, Tara, and their children in Kansas City, Missouri.
 James spends a lot of time writing code in many languages, doing IT security audits, and has a passion for Ruby on Rails in particular.
-He also loves playing chess and spending time with his family.
+He also loves spending time with his family, playing chess, going to the shooting range, hiking, fishing, and investing.
 His professional profile is on LinkedIn.

 Some of the reasons that we keep seeing these types of exploits are that the “bad guys” are much smarter and more determined than we give them credit for, we're much lazier and more ignorant than we take responsibility for, and security is difficult to manage properly.
 As we become more and more reliant upon software, it is imperative that security be taken more seriously.

 Think of your systems, databases, and code as a ship floating in the middle of the Atlantic.
 The ship was fairly hastily constructed as the management team pushed the various craftsmen to get done in time for the journey.